haroonawanofficial/XSSInspector-SecurityToolkit/README.md

 - **Payload Testing**: The tool includes a variety of XSS payloads to test web applications for vulnerabilities.

+- **Subdomain Discovery**: The tool collects and includes the results of subdomains in the final list of URLs as not only the URLs associated with the target domain but also its subdomains.

+- **Multi Processing**: Built-in python's multiprocessing advantage, which is better suited for CPU-bound tasks like scanning multiple URLs for vulnerabilities.

 - **Reporting**: Generate detailed HTML reports with identified vulnerabilities, making it easier to address security concerns.

 ## Usage